 Pretty much, yeah.
 But there's a bit of drama around this dish.

-There’s a lot of interesting history around this dish.
-The first recipe for Eggplant Parmesan originate back to 1837.
-Some people refer to this recipe as “parmigiana” because it was originally made with parmigiano cheese and Parma is a city in northern Italy where this type of cheese originated.
+There's a lot of interesting history around this dish.
+The first recipe for Eggplant Parmesan originates back to 1837.
+Some people refer to this recipe as "parmigiana" because it was originally made with parmigiano cheese and Parma is a city in northern Italy where this type of cheese originated.
 But if you do your research, a lot of people say this dish originated in southern Italy.
 Italians and Sicilians still argue today as to who truly invented the eggplant parmesan dish.
-It was also known as a “dish of the poor” because it’s made with simple and readily available ingredients.
+It was also known as a "dish of the poor" because it's made with simple and readily available ingredients.

 Speaking of those readily available ingredients to make this recipe, all you need are the following: